-Planning to travel this holiday season?
+Planning to travel?
 Whether you’re visiting friends, getting together with family, or going sightseeing, one thing that most people don’t think about is the possibility of picking up bed bugs.

 But maybe you should.